shubham1038/digital-away-day/README.md

-# Deloitte Digital Away Day
+# Digital Away Day

-Deloitte Away Day is a maven project to generate a day program to accommodate a list of activities.
+Deloitte Away Day is a maven project to generate a day program to arrange a list of activities.

 ### Author
 Shubham Agarwal (shubham.agarwal7076@gmail.com)

 ### Tech

-Deloitte Away Day uses the following technologies:
+Program uses the following technologies:

 * [Java] - Code base language (version 1.8)
 * [Spring] - For Dependency Injection (version 4.0)